pmontelo/alien-sound-card/README.md

 I retain all rights to the Talking Doorbell, otherwise have fun.
 If you want to make some cool alien talking doorbells to sell, please contact me.
-If you wish to make sell copies of the sound card for profit, please contact me.
+If you wish to make and sell copies of the sound card for profit, please contact me.
 Otherwise, please enjoy and have fun!

 ### License